-- Preview Email Newsletter

 A protein made by stressed cancer cells helps lung and pancreatic tumors evade the immune system, a new study shows.

-Led by NYU Langone Health researchers, the work found that new drugs designed to block the action of a protein called lipocalin 2 (LCN2) slowed cancer more PR
+Led by NYU Langone Health researchers, the work found that new drugs designed to block the action of a protein called lipocalin 2 (LCN2) slowed cancer growth in mice by enabling the immune system to ta more PR

 Center for European Policy Analysis Issues Commentary: Time to Embrace the Western Balkans (10)